violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/wallet-apps/index.md

     This page shows you which are the safest and most private to use.
 next: resources/for-providers/using-cryptocurrency/on-ramping/
 prev: resources/for-providers/using-cryptocurrency/primer/
-last_modified: Thu Sep  4 20:22:14 EDT 2025
+last_modified: Sat Dec  6 17:43:23 EST 2025
 ---

 # Everything (and only) what you need to know about cryptocurrency wallets

 > &#128161; This is part of [{{ site.title }}'s Guide to Using Cryptocurrency (as a Sex Worker)]({% link resources/for-providers/using-cryptocurrency/index.md %}).
 If you haven't yet read the primer, consider starting there!

+> **&#9432; This page is for providers, companions, or creators.** If you are a client or customer, you should instead read [{{ site.title }}'s Guide to Paying your Provider in Crypto]({% link resources/for-clients/using-cryptocurrency/index.md %}).

 A lot of people think getting started with cryptocurrency is hard.
-That might have been true a number of years ago, but it's not anymore.
-There are really good, easy to use apps, often called "wallets" or, more precisely, "wallet apps," that make setting up your cryptocurrency "accounts" really fast.
+That might have been true years ago, but it's not anymore.
+There are really good, easy to use apps, often called "wallets" or, more precisely, "wallet apps," that make setting up your cryptocurrency "accounts" shockingly fast.

 ## In this article